-Anthony Aibel as the cocky, conservative reporter Bryan Willing
+Anthony Aibel as the cocky conservative

-The cast and crew for the March 2nd sizzle reel shoot, just days before the COVID-19 shut-down.
+The cast and crew for the March 2nd shoot of 'The Return of Brian Willing', just days before the shut-down.
 Judd Hirsch had flown in from LA after reading the script